 The regular loan period for students is same-day.
 Some videos may be borrowed overnight.
 Streaming videos may be accessed at any time, and simply require an Internet connection and RRC network log in to view.

-A valid Red River College staff/student ID card must be presented to borrow items from Media Services.
+A valid Red River College staff/student ID card must be presented to borrow items from AV Services.

-Please consult the Media Services department with your specific request.
+Please consult the AV Services department with your specific request.

 To ensure availability equipment should be booked in advance.
-Please use the Media Booking Form available at http://library.rrc.ca/Equipment-Videos/Equiment-Video-Booking-Form.aspx.
-You may also contact us in person or by pone at 204-632-2231.
+Please use the AV Booking Request Form available at http://library.rrc.ca/Equipment-Videos/Equiment-Video-Booking-Form.aspx.
+You may also contact us in person or by phone at 204-632-2231.